jason82autotech/Code-Quiz/README.md

 WHEN all questions are answered or the timer reaches 0 THEN the game is over
 WHEN the game is over
-THEN I can save my initials and score
+THEN I can save my initials and score.

 Here is a screenshot of my deployed application: